Ronaksharma57/Emoji-Project/README.md

 </html>
 ```

-### Step 2: Create a New CSS File
+### Step 2: Create a New JS File

-Create a new CSS file and save it as `style.css`.
+Create a new JS file and save it as `index.js`.
 Add the following code to the file:

 ```js
 const searchEmoji = e=>{